Teksta versija

 1) responsible institution - a sectoral ministry or the State Chancellery which as an intermediary body implements a part of the functions of the managing authority specified in Regulation (EU) No 2021/1060 of the European Parliament and of the Council of 24 June 2021 laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the Just Transition Fund and the European Maritime, Fisheries and Aquaculture Fund and financial rules for those and for the Asylum, Migration and Integration Fund, the Internal Security Fund and the Instrument for Financial Support for Border Management and Visa Policy (hereinafter - Regulation No 2021/1060);

-2) eligible State budget co-funding - a part of the State funding which is planned in addition to the funding of European Union fund to cover eligible expenditure of a project;
+2) eligible State budget co-funding - a part of the State budget funding which is planned in addition to the funding of European Union fund to cover the eligible expenditures of a project;

 3) beneficiary -

-a) an institution of direct or indirect administration, derived public person, another State institution the project application of which is approved in accordance with the procedures laid down in this Law;
+a) an institution of direct or indirect administration, derived public entity, another State institution the project application of which is approved in accordance with the procedures laid down in this Law;

 b) a natural person who has not been registered as a performer of economic activity and does not intend to perform economic activity or a natural person or an association of such persons who or which has been registered as a performer of economic activity or intends to perform economic activity (hereinafter - the natural person) and whose project application has been approved in accordance with the procedures laid down in this Law;